getStartedJamesha/TamilAudioIslam/README.md

 # TamilAudioIslam

+# Pre-Requisites
-# npm start in the project folder
+* do npm start in the project folder
+* react-native run-android
+* react-native run-ios